 These limits apply for both the pre-tax and the after-tax 457(b) plans.
 If you split your contributions between the pre- and after-tax options, the amounts will be combined and must stay within the applicable annual limit.

 Unlike other retirement plans such as 403(b) and 401(a) accounts, participants can withdraw from 457(b) plans without penalty, regardless of your age, provided you meet distribution eligibility requirements.
 Remember though, a distribution from a deferred compensation plan may be subject to income tax assessments.

 Just like other retirement plans, you need to start taking distributions, called required minimum distributions, or RMDs, from your 457(b) plan by the age of 70½ if you are not still working at that time, although you do not have to liquidate the account at that time.

-For three years before the normal retirement age specified in your plan, you can contribute up to twice the annual limit.
-Or, you can contribute the standard annual limit plus the amount of the standard limit not used in prior years (this is only allowed if you are not using age 50 or over catch-up contributions).
+For three years before the normal retirement age specified in your 457(b) plan, you may be eligible to contribute up to twice the annual limit.
+Or, you may be able to contribute the standard annual limit plus the amount of the standard limit not used in prior years (this is only allowed if you are not using age 50 or over catch-up contributions).